 Think about it, I can extract 5x points on my INK cash card on a bunch of stuff I have to pay for anyway like phone, internet and TV plus really enjoy it when there is a chance to buy VDGCs for less than face value (like they had going this past week again).

-Next, I will have a chance to, many times a year, hammer the Chase BANK Freedom card 5x category up to $1500 each for max value and bonus points.
+Next, I will have a chance to, many times a year, hammer the Chase Freedom card (now known as the Chase Freedom Flex) 5x category up to $1500 each for max value and bonus points.
 I don’t always max them out but I try to.
 For example this past Q, since we do shop at SAMS a ton, I just got $1500 in SAMS gift cards and we will spend them over then next few months.
 Nice to get spend done in one visit!

 Sure there are still other cards I will use.
 For example I went a bit hog wild with AMEX offers yesterday using my Carrabbas (with the APP for more perks) as well as splitting payment on a $200 Mastercard gift card on two Delta AMEX cards to get each one to trigger $20 credits and have 3 cards at Lowes that were targeted for $30 back when I spend $150 (they have a sweet gift card rack as well).

 That is not to say there will not be other cards I still use for other things.
-Clearly I like Membership rewards as well and have my non-Delta AMEX Platinum card as my default payment for UBER charges.
+Clearly I like Membership rewards as well and have my non-Delta Platinum Card from American Express as my default payment for UBER charges.
 I love things, like those I bill to INK, to be “set it and forget it” for max rewards.

 Then there are other cards I use to really help discount my travels.
 I still use my FlexPerks card at my local grocery store as well as for gas as 2x points results in a max value of 4% back and that is hard to beat.
 Oh, and I am getting 3x or 6% back on all my KIVA loans I do each and every month.
 I don’t pay for my positioning flights on mileage runs I take – I let FlexPerks points take care of that for me. 🙂